 Ideal clients for me are not based on income, wealth or occupation rather the way we interact.
 This call was amazing and the way they handled it was perfect.
 Reflecting on this, I believe this was setup by the meeting we had just had which proved I was thinking about their situation as if it were my own.

 These guys came back to me a couple of weeks later after having a chance to discuss and opted to go ahead with the option to have me facilitate the estate planning and help them to come up with appropriate cover levels as well.

-Coming back to the toothpaste example, these guys got the most value from the conversation (brushing) rather than the perfect insurance products & a Will (toothpaste).
+Coming back to the toothpaste example, these guys got the most value from the conversation (brushing) and the toothpaste (products/services) are just the cream.

 Want to have a chat with someone who is keen to take an interest in your specific circumstance?
 Drop me a note and and let me know a bit about yourself.